Heptangle/hyoid/README.md

-Do not README, it should be self-intuitive.
+Do not README, it should be self-explanatory.